anders-s-olsen/Mlops_project/reports/README.md

   -F 'input=@mnist_example.png;type=image/png'
   ```

   The above example works when standing in the root of our repository and using the mnist_example.png.
 It should be easy to change the example image to something else.
-As such it should be easy to make our app into an application that can be called whenever a digit prediction is needed.
+As such it should be easy to make our app into an application that can be called whenever an image label prediction is needed.

 ### Question 23